NIKOtheWolFox/FurAffinityClassifier/README.md

 [MIT License](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/LICENSE)

 ## Other things
-The author is not an English native, so advices are welcome.
+The author is not an English native, please tell the author if something wrong with this doc.